keesiemeijer/insert-content/README.md

 # Insert Content Between HTML Paragraphs [![Build Status](https://travis-ci.org/keesiemeijer/insert-content.svg?branch=master)](http://travis-ci.org/keesiemeijer/insert-content) #

-PHP functions to insert content between or after HTML paragraphs the right way, without regular expressions.
+PHP functions to insert content between or after HTML paragraphs the right way, without using regular expressions.

 Insert content (like ads or related posts) to a string that's already formatted with HTML markup.
-It finds the HTML paragraph tags in the HTML content with the PHP [DOM module](https://secure.php.net/manual/en/book.dom.php).
+The PHP [DOM module](https://secure.php.net/manual/en/book.dom.php) is used to add content after paragraphs

+## Features
+* Insert content after the middle paragraph (default)
+* Insert content after a set number of paragraphs

+### Nested Paragraphs
-By default it finds only top-level (non nested) HTML paragraphs.
+Only top-level (non nested) HTML paragraphs are used to add content after.
 Let's say you wanted to add content after the second paragraph in this content.

 ```html
 <div>a div with content</div>